Does this test have other names?

 Fluid buildup or swelling in part of the body

-Taking certain medicines such as diuretics, also called water pills
+Taking certain medicines such as water pills (diuretics)

-Your doctor also might order this test as part of a routine health check.
+Your healthcare provider also might order this test as part of a routine health check.

 What other tests might I have along with this test?

 You may need other tests along with a sodium blood test.
-Your doctor may order a number of tests to look at:
+Your healthcare provider may order a number of tests to look at:

 Other electrolyte levels in the blood, such as potassium